rcsv/SlideRoulette/README.md

 <img style="float:right;" src="Roulette-Demo.gif" />

-- **Randomize Slides**: Start a roulette effect that randomize the slide order.
+- **Randomize Slides**: Start a roulette effect that randomizes the slide order.
 - **Unique Presentations**: Each presentation becomes a new experience as slides are shown in different orders.
 - **Sound Effects**: Engage your audience further with roulette-start, roulette-stop, and final-sound effects.
+- **History Tracking**: SlideRoulette remembers which slides have come up during the roulette, ensuring each slide is only selected once per session.
+- **History Display**: Visually track the order in which slides have been presented with the on-slide display feature, allowing both the presenter and audience to see which slides have already been shown.

 ## How to use SlideRoulette